Breaking the Capacity Bottleneck in Model-Heterogeneous Federated Learning via Gradual Model Restoration: Convergence Analysis

-\subsection{Convergence Analysis}
+\section{Convergence Analysis}

-We analyze how sub-model sparsity shapes the convergence behavior of model-heterogeneous FL, aiming to characterize the optimization gap relative to full-model FL and clarify why increasing density (as in FedGMR) narrows this gap.
+We analyze how sub-model sparsity shapes the convergence behavior of MHFL, aiming to characterize the optimization gap relative to full-model FL and clarify why increasing density (as in FedGMR) narrows this gap.
 Sparsity impacts aggregation in two fundamental ways: (1) each client supplies only partial gradients, shrinking the effective optimization subspace; and (2) heterogeneous masks induce uneven coverage across clients, creating aggregation discrepancy.
 These effects accumulate over rounds, producing a density-dependent gap that monotonically decreases as model density increases—providing the intuition behind GMR.

-To isolate the effect of sparsity, we analyze the synchronous (zero-staleness) setting and reduce BuffMaskFedAvg to its core \emph{mask-aware aggregation} (MA) operator.
+To isolate the effect of sparsity, we analyze the synchronous setting and reduce BuffMaskFedAvg to its core \emph{mask-aware aggregation} (MA) operator.
 This abstraction allows us to focus on how masked gradients are aggregated and how coverage across density groups determines the resulting convergence gap.
 We now state the assumptions and present the formal results.
-Following standard FL practice, each pruned sub-model is treated as the full model composed with a binary masking operator; for client $i$ at round $k$, the density $p_{i,k}$ extends classical smoothness, variance, and heterogeneity assumptions to masked structures.
+Following standard FL practice, each pruned sub-model is treated as the full model composed with a binary masking operator; for client $i$ at round $k$, the density $\rho_{i,k}$ extends classical smoothness, variance, and heterogeneity assumptions to masked structures.
+For a structural group $g$, we write $\rho_{g,k}$ for its common density at round $k$.

-\textbf{Assumption 1.} (\textit{Smoothness}).
+\textbf{Assumption 5.1.} (\textit{Smoothness}).
 All client cost functions \( F_i \) are \( L \)-smooth.
 That is, for any \( w, \phi \in \mathbb{R}^N \) and any client \( i \), there exists a constant \( L > 0 \) such that:

-\textbf{Assumption 2.} (\textit{Bounded Gradient}).
+\textbf{Assumption 5.2.} (\textit{Bounded Gradient}).
 Define the stochastic full gradient \(g_{i,k,\tau} := \nabla F_i(W_{i,k,\tau}, \xi_{i,k,\tau}).\) Then for any client $i$, round $k$, and local step $\tau$, it holds that

-\textbf{Assumption 3.} (\textit{Gradient Noise}).
+\textbf{Assumption 5.3.} (\textit{Gradient Noise}).
 Define the gradient noise \(n_{i,k,\tau} := \nabla F_i(W_{i,k,\tau}, \xi_{i,k,\tau}) - \nabla F_i(W_{i,k,\tau}).\) Then for any $i,k,\tau$, it holds that

-\textbf{Assumption 4.} (\textit{Bounded Non-IID Bias}).
+\textbf{Assumption 5.4.} (\textit{Bounded Non-IID Bias}).
 Define the Non-IID bias \(b_i(W) := \nabla F_i(W) - \nabla F(W).\) Then it holds that

 where $f_i(\cdot)\!\in\![0,1]$ for $i\!\in\!\{1,2,3\}$ are non-decreasing sparsity–scaling functions that capture how density affects the drift, variance, and non-IID bias.